xSting7/attalus/README.md

 # attalus
-Attalus is a discord bot made in discord.py that I am working on.
+<h3>Attalus is a discord bot made in discord.py that I am currently working on.</h3>